gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 blue leather cover off the top of the pile on the table.
 "I found this in the back.
 Have you seen it?"

-Erileine shook his head.
+Erileine shook her head.
 "What is it?"

 Razi opened it and pushed it to her.  "*La*, you tell me."